satijalab/sctransform/README.md

 # sctransform
-## R package for modeling single cell UMI expression data using regularized negative binomial regression
+## R package for normalization and variance stabilization of single-cell RNA-seq data using regularized negative binomial regression

 This packaged was developed by Christoph Hafemeister in [Rahul Satija's lab](https://satijalab.org/) at the New York Genome Center.
-A previous version of this work was used in the paper [Developmental diversification of cortical inhibitory interneurons, Nature 555, 2018](https://github.com/ChristophH/in-lineage).
-We are currently working on integrating the functionality of this package into [Seurat](https://satijalab.org/seurat/), an R package designed for QC, analysis, and exploration of single cell RNA-seq data.
+Core functionality of this package has been integrated into [Seurat](https://satijalab.org/seurat/), an R package designed for QC, analysis, and exploration of single cell RNA-seq data.

-This package is in beta status, please sanity check any results, and notify me of any issues you find.

 ## Quick start
 `devtools::install_github(repo = 'ChristophH/sctransform')`